-Often you can see works of students guilty of credibility for lack of knowledge or misinterpretation of forces.
+We can often watch some students works which are not credible because of a lack of knowledge or misinterpretation of forces.

-One of the biggest problems in the animation if placed in the correct interpretation of the body dynamics, so I think it is useful to understand the origin of this mechanical: Forces.
+One of the biggest problems in the animation if placed in the correct interpretation of the body dynamics, that's why I think it is useful to understand the origin of this mechanic: the Forces.

-Those same forces define all: The times (Timing, Spacing) poses (Anticipation, Reaction, Balance, Squash/Stretch) and movements (Arcs, Overlap, Residual energy, Inertia, Action/Reaction, Slow in/out).
+Those same forces define everything: Timing (Timing, Spacing) poses (Anticipation, Reaction, Balance, Squash/Stretch) and movements (Arcs, Overlap, Residual energy, Inertia, Action/Reaction, Slow in/out).

 All the work of biomechanics is a direct response to the interpretation of the forces.

-Gravitational force or gravity: Attractive force exerted on another mass, and affects all bodies.
-(For example, a character in the gravitational field of the earth is attracted to her)
+Gravitational force or Gravity: Attractive force exerted from a mass to another, and affects all bodies.
+(For example, a character in the gravitational field of the earth is attracted by her)

-Normal strength: Type contact force exerted by a surface on an object.
-This acts perpendicularly and outwardly from the surface.
-(For example, the thrust exerted by the ground on a character and prevents it go through)
+Normal force: Type of contact force exerted by a surface to an object.
+This one acts perpendicularly and outwardly from the surface.
+(For example, the thrust exerted by the ground on a character and prevents him to go through)

 Applied force or "Drag": External force acting directly on a body.
 (For example, a character pushing an object)

-Friction Force: Contact force acting to oppose the sliding movement between surfaces.
-It acts parallel to the surface and opposite to the direction of sliding.
-(For example, the friction that produces ground on the soles of the feet of a character is different if the floor is dirt or ice)
+Friction Force: Contact force acting to avoid the sliding movement between surfaces.
+It acts parallelly to the surface and opposite to the direction of sliding.
+(For example, the friction that produces ground on the feet sole of a character will be different if the floor is made from earth or ice)

-Tensile Strength: State of a body subjected to the action of opposing forces that attract.
+Tension Force: State of a body subjected to the action of opposing forces that attract him.
 (For example, the force that receives a rope being pulled by two characters)

-Downforce: Force suffered a body moving through the air, and in particular the component of the force in the direction of the relative velocity from the mean body.
-(For example, air resistance note character at high speed to go)
+Aerodynamic force: Force suffered by body moving through the air, and, particulary, the component of the force in the direction of the relative velocity of the body in the environment.
+(For example, the air resistance felt by the character while going at high speed)

-Centrifugal force: Fictitious force that occurs when the motion of a body is described in a rotating reference frame.
+Centrifugal force: Fictitious force that occurs when the motion of a body is described in a rotating reference system.
 (For example, the force that perceives a character being in a wheel)

-Magnetic Force: Interaction that occurs between electrically charged particles.(For example, attraction that receives a character dressed in armor to be near a giant magnet)
+Magnetic Force: Interaction that occurs between electrically charged particles.(For example, the attraction a character in armor receives being nearby a giant magnet)

-To fight all the forces, a character has these powers:
+To fight agaisnt all those forces, a character had those faculties:

-Anatomy and physiology: Joints and muscles that have a character (For example, in 4 fantastic, the thing morphology have a totally different man to the elastic displacement.
-Now I will comment more on this in the next article BODY DYNAMICS)
+Anatomy and physiology: Joints and muscles a character have (For example, in 4 fantastic, "the Thing" will have a totally different way to move than the "Elastic man" due to his morphology.
+I will comment more on this in next article BODY DYNAMICS)

-Personality and Psychology: Character of a character that will define his attitude which will determine its course of action and movement (For example, Bugs Bunny by very depressed that this will always travel faster and be more energetic than Droopy)
+Personality and Psychology: Personality of a character that will define his attitude and determine its line of action and movements (For example, a Bugs Bunny even very depressed will always move faster than an energetic Droopy)

-Mood (Mood): Reasons and motivations of a character when it comes to bring an action (For example, If a character is killed will cost much more to do any kind of action and fighting external forces if it were cheerful)
+Mood (Mood): Reasons and motivations of a character when he has to do an action (For example, If a character is sad, it will cost him much more to do any kind of action and fighting external forces than if he were happy)

 According to a classical definition, a force is any agent capable of modifying the amount of movement or shape of materials.
 Nothing moves without a force, your job is to understand why things move !